-- 6 credits of graduate-level statistics and methodology; - 3 credits from each of the following cognate areas in Psychology: - o Biological;
+- 6 credits of graduate-level statistics and methodology; - 3 credits from each of the following cognate areas in Psychology:

+- Biological;

-- Cognitive-Affective; and
+- o Cognitive-Affective; and

 - Social

 - 6 credits from each of the following areas:

 - Individual Differences;

-- Professional Practice: Assessment: and
+- Professional Practice: Assessment; and

 - o Professional Practice: Intervention

 - 3 credits in the historical and scientific foundations of general psychology

 - 3 credits in each of the following areas:

 - Ethics and Professional Standards;

 - Program Evaluation

 - 1 credit in

-- o Clinical Supervision, and
+- Clinical Supervision, and

 - successful completion of the Clinical Comprehensive Exam (see page 22);

+- successful completion of the mandatory practica (i.e. Psychological Intervention, Walk In service, and other assigned advanced practica);

 - 300 direct client contact hours and 150 hours of supervision (inclusive of M.A. practica hours, where applicable);

 - successful defence of the doctoral dissertation (PSYO 699);

-- · development of an acceptable level of clinical skill; and
+- development of an acceptable level of clinical skill; and

 - successful completion of a one-year pre-doctoral internship (PSYO 730) in a CPA or APA-accredited or equivalent approved site.